 A person can transmit HIV through blood, semen, and breast milk.
-However, HIV cannot survive in saliva, so there is no risk of contracting HIV through kissing.
+However, HIV cannot survive in saliva, so it is not possible to transmit HIV through kissing.

 HIV is a virus that weakens the immune system, which can leave the body vulnerable to infections and diseases.